2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

   - Private Room or Hotel: €89.29/night (median).
   - Entire Apartment: €162.74/night (median).

-Although the platform covers accommodations in all neighborhoods of both cities, in Barcelona, the majority are concentrated in the Eixample and Ciutat Vella neighborhoods, with 5,594 and 2,998 listings, respectively.
-In contrast, in Madrid, most of the listings (11,039) are located in the city center.
+Although the platform covers accommodations in all neighborhoods of both cities, in Barcelona, the majority are concentrated in the `Eixample` and `Ciutat Vella` neighborhoods, with 5,594 and 2,998 listings, respectively.
+In contrast, in Madrid, most of the listings (11,039) are located in the `center`.

-**Price Difference:**
+**3.1.2 Price Difference:**

-The price is close to the mean and decreases as it gets farther from the hotspot.
+The price is close to the mean and decreases as it gets further from the hotspot.
 However, the average price behaviour varies significantly between high-end neighborhoods.

 **Price Charts:**